Cray-HPE/docs-csm/operations/validate_csm_health.md

 Redfish Endpoints use the following notes to determine whether the issue with the BMC can be safely ignored or needs to be addressed before proceeding.

-- The node BMC of `ncn-m001` will not typically be present in HSM component data, as it is typically connected to the site network instead of the HMN network.
 - The node BMCs for HPE Apollo XL645D nodes may report as a mismatch depending on the state of the system when the `verify_hsm_discovery.py` script is run.
 If the system is currently going through the process of installation, then this is an expected mismatch as the [Prepare Compute Nodes](../install/prepare_compute_nodes.md) procedure required to configure the BMC of the HPE Apollo 6500 XL645D node may not have been completed yet.